Former Public School Choir Director, Folsom, CA.

 Good instruments improve over time when played.
 The more you play the easier it will be for the guitar to vibrate.

 The mechanics of a guitar must be perfect.
-This means the angle of the neck must be perfect, the top must not be raised, the frets should be useable.
-It should play easy and sound sweet.
+This means the angle of the neck must be perfect, the top must not be raised, and the frets should be usable.
+It should play easily and sound sweet.
 I will help identify a guitar for you with perfect mechanics.
 I will check out any guitar, so be sure to have the right to have me inspect the guitar and return it.

 Inventory of Starter Guitars:

-I try have a good inventory of used economical instruments in great shape.
-I also try and know where there are good deals available.
+I try to have a good inventory of used economical instruments in great shape.
+I also try to know where there are good deals available.

 Starter Electric Basses and Guitars: